-I am an assistant professor in the School of Computer Science in University College Dublin.
 I teach in the Beijing-Dublin International College (a joint college with Beijing University of Technology) on both the Internet of Things Engineering and Software Engineering degree courses.
 I am a funded investigator on the Crop Optimisation through Sensing, Understanding and Visualisation (CONSUS) project and am affiliated with the CeADAR Centre for Applied Data Analytics and the UCD Forensics and Security Research Group.
-My principal research interests are in the areas of data analytics, information retrieval, digital forensics, multi agent systems, and wireless sensor networks.
+My principal research interests are in the areas of information retrieval, digital forensics, data analytics, multi agent systems, and wireless sensor networks.

 In addition to the MSc, I also hold a Higher Diploma in Computer Science from UCD and a BA (Hons) in Law and Accounting from the University of Limerick.
 My Final Year Project was an investigation into the tort of Defamation on the Internet.